AdobeDocs/workfront-learn.en/help/reporting/advanced-reporting/welcome-to-advanced-reporting.md

 Before watching these tutorials you should have a:

 * Good understanding of using Workfront.
-This means you’ve been a serious Workfront user for at least 3 to 6 months.
+This means you've been a serious Workfront user for at least 3 to 6 months.
 * Good understanding of the objects you want to include in reports.
 * Good understanding of using custom forms, especially calculated custom fields.
 * A [!UICONTROL Plan] license type with rights to create reports and filters enabled.